ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/net-aspire/project.md

 ![fig4](figures/04.png)

-Now, when project is ready, and we can deploy it to the cloud.
+You are now ready to deploy the application to the cloud.